TITLE 77: PUBLIC HEALTH

 1) Inter-facility Transfer

-B) The hospital shall have written pediatric inter-facility transfer guidelines, policies, or procedures concerning transfer of critically ill and injured patients, which include a defined process for initiation of transfer, including the roles and responsibilities of the referring hospital and referral center; a process for selecting the appropriate care facility; a process for selecting the appropriately staffed transport service to match the patient's acuity level; a process for patient transfer (including obtaining informed consent); a plan for transfer of patient medical record information, signed transport consent, and belongings; and a plan for provision of referral hospital information to family.
+B) The hospital shall have written pediatric inter-facility transfer guidelines, policies, or procedures concerning transfer of critically ill and injured patients, which include a defined process for initiation of transfer, including the roles and responsibilities of the sending hospital and receiving hospital; a process for selecting the appropriate care facility; a process for selecting the appropriately staffed transport service to match the patient's acuity level; a process for patient transfer (including obtaining informed consent); a plan for transfer of patient medical record information, signed transport consent, and belongings; and a plan for provision of directions and receiving hospital information to the family.
 Incorporating the components of Appendix M into the emergency department transfer policy/procedure will meet this requirement.

-The hospital shall integrate pediatric components into its Disaster Plan or Emergency Operations Plan.
+5) Disaster Preparedness The hospital shall integrate pediatric components into its Disaster Plan or Emergency Operations Plan, based on the EMSC Hospital Pediatric Preparedness Checklist.

 e) Quality Improvement